 You can gain visibility through SEM only until you pay for your ads.
 Hence, your content depends on your ads.

-But, that doesn’t apply to your SEO-optimized content.
-Once you have ranked the SERP pages, they can even appear before the SEM ads.
+But that doesn’t apply to your SEO-optimized content.
+Once you have ranked the SERP pages, they can appear before the SEM ads.

 SEOs Have Much Higher CTRs Than SEM

-Now that we have explored the distinctions between SEO vs SEM, let’s now delve into the essential metrics that gauge their effectiveness.
+Now that we have explored the distinctions between SEO and SEM, let’s delve into the essential metrics that gauge their effectiveness.

 Measuring Success: Metrics For SEO And SEM